stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

 date: 2012-11-09 14:38
 comments: true
 categories:
-author: Max Veytsman
+author: <a href="http://twitter.com/mveytsman">Max Veytsman</a>
 ---

-[Letterpress](http://www.atebits.com/letterpress/) is an iPhone game that came out a few weeks ago and quickly became popular enough to take down Apple's GameCenter.
-It's a cross between Boggle and Go.
-The game is played on a board of 25 letters.
-Players take turns building words in order to capture the letters they use.
+[Letterpress](http://www.atebits.com/letterpress/) is an iOS game that came out a few weeks ago and immediately became popular enough to [take down Apple's GameCenter](https://twitter.com/marcoarment/statuses/261337316268859392).
+It's a cross between [Scrabble and Go](http://daringfireball.net/linked/2012/10/24/letterpress).
+The game is played on a board made out of 25 letters and players take turns building words in order to capture the letters they use.

-I found myself addicted to Letterpress until I figured out how to win consistently.
+I was hopelessly addicted to Letterpress until I figured out how to win consistently.

 ![winning](/assets/images/letterpress/winning.png)

-As it turns out, Letterpress's dictionary is stored locally on the phone.
-By adding words to Letterpress's dictionary, you can play any combination of letters as word.
-For instance, you can play a word made up of all the letters on the board like in the above screenshot.
+As it turns out, Letterpress's dictionary and word check is stored and performed locally on your phone.
+By simply adding words to Letterpress's dictionary, you can register any combination of letters as a valid word.

-The dictionary is stored in a
-series of text files in `/<Letterpress folder>/Letterpress.app/o/[aa-zz].txt`.
-For instance, `ab.txt` contains all the words that begin with aa, and so forth.
+Inside your iPhone, the dictionary is spread across a series of text files located in `/<Letterpress folder>/Letterpress.app/o/[aa-zz].txt`.
+For instance, `aa.txt` contains all the words that begin with aa, and so on and so forth.

-Modifying the dictionary makes it easy to cheat at letterpress, and I decided to write a tool to help me do it.
+Howver, digging around a bunch of text files is no fun, and so I decided to write a tool to help me out.

+<h2>Automating Letterpress cheating</h2>

+First of all, it's a common misconception that you need to jailbreak a phone in order to access an individual app's files.
+Tools like
-First of all, it's a common misconception that you need to jailbreak a phone to access an individual app's files.
-Actually, iOS application directories are accessible on non-jailbroken phones.
-Tools like [iExplorer](http://www.macroplant.com/iexplorer/) allow you to, among other things, access an app's directory and modify the files there.
-I believe they are using undocumented calls in the library iTunes uses for syncing to do this.
+[iExplorer](http://www.macroplant.com/iexplorer/) allow you to, among other things, access an app's directory and modify the files there on any iPhone.
+(It's my understanding that they're using undocumented calls in the library iTunes uses for syncing in order to pull this off.)

 Since I didn't want to rely on a third party paid tool like iExplorer, I decided to use libimobiledevice.
 [libimobiledevice](http://www.libimobiledevice.org/).
 Libimobiledevice
 is an open-source library for talking to iDevices over USB.
-It supports filesystem access, access to iPhone internals, and much more.
+It's capable of providing access to the filesystem, the iPhone internals, and much more.
 Libimobiledevice supports both OS X and Linux.

-I wrote a ruby gem that acts as an adapter for libimobiledevice and exposes some of the API calls in an object-oriented way.
+So, I wrote a ruby gem that acts as an adapter for libimobiledevice and exposes some of the API calls in an object-oriented way.
 It's available on github as [imobiledevice](https://github.com/stateio/imobiledevice).
-So far, I have implemented only the small subset of libimobiledevice that I need, but I certainly welcome pull reqests.
+So far, I have implemented only the small subset of libimobiledevice that I need, but I definitely welcome pull reqests.

 Once I had a ruby wrapper for for libimobiledevice, it was simple to write an app that adds arbitrary words to the Letterpress dictionary.